RebeccaFransson/2DV610---System-test/README.md

 Alternative flow
 2a.
 Nothing is written in the access log
-    - When a user opens the access log it's empty or not updated.
+    - The system provides an error message and when a user opens the access log it's empty or not updated.
 2b.
 The access log is not created
-    - The user cannot find the access log
+    - The user cannot find the access log and the server present an error message 3a.
-3a.
 The access log is created in the wrong format
     - The user cannot open the access log in a text editor